 - Then add raisins & fry until they plump up.
 Remove to a plate.

 - Next bring milk to a boil in a heavy bottom pot or deep pan.

-  - Add grated carrots and begin to stir.

-  - Cook on a medium heat stirring often until the milk has completely
+- Add grated carrots and cook on a medium heat stirring often.

-  evaporated.
-Do not leave the pot unattended as the milk will get
+- Do not leave the pot unattended as the milk will get scorched.

-  scorched.

 - Cook until half the moisture evaporates, then stir in the ghee.

 - Garnish carrot halwa with nuts.
-Serve Warm or chilled.
+Serve Warm or chilled with Ice cream.

 1. Wash carrots thoroughly under running water.
 Peel and grate them.
-A

-  food processor quickens the process of grating.
-So if you own one, you

-  can use it.
+A food processor quickens the process of grating.
+So if you own one, you can use it.

 2. Make sure you use a heavy bottom large pot or pan for this recipe as it helps to prevent the halwa from sticking to the bottom and burning.
 However a pressure cooker too works well.

 On a low heat dry roast nuts until crunchy for garnishing.
 A few pistachios, cashews and almonds would do great.
 You can also fry them in ghee.
 But dry roasting eases the chopping work.
 Cool and chop them.

 3. Next to the same pan, pour milk and begin to heat it.